ivpn/ivpn.net/src/content/en/pages/knowledgebase/linux/linux-webpages-do-not-load-or-dns-leaks-when-connecting-via-networkmanager.md

     ```

     Remove or comment out (by adding '#' at the beginning of the line) lines containing your real DNS IP address
-    Using a different Internal IP addresses activates the AntiTracker:
-    * 10.0.254.1 = regular DNS with no blocking (OpenVPN)
-    * 10.0.254.2 = standard AntiTracker to block advertising and malware domains
-    * 10.0.254.3 = Hardcore Mode AntiTracker to also block Google and Facebook domains

 4. Confirm that your system is now using IVPN DNS.
 Running the, e.g. **nslookup ivpn.net** command should provide you with the following output.
     When disconnected from IVPN, your system should use `198.245.51.147` IP address: